Zellic/solidity-parser/docs/source/getstarted/sourcecode.rst

        return current_source_code

-This code might look scary, but we'll go through it step by step:
+This code might look intimidating, but we'll go through it step by step:

 * Line 1 simply reverse sorts the insertions based on the order of the functions in the original source code.
 If we did a top-down insertion instead, every insertion would mess up the insertion location of the subsequent ones.